dmbrownlee/demo/rhcsa/labfiles/chapter2/lab2-3.md

 1. Starting with the cursor at the top of the file (```gg``` to go there), try to move the definition of the "usage" function above the "Greeter" class definition in ten keystrokes or fewer.

 Use this file to practice moving by different text objects on your own until you are comfortable with it.
 Then use different movement commands in conjunction with change, delete, and yank.

+## CONFIRMATION

+You will have completed this lab successfully when the following are true:

+  1. You can start the vim editor with or without a file already loaded into the buffer.
+  1. You can exit the vim editor with or without saving your changes.
+  1. You can save the current buffer under a different file name.
+  1. You are comfortable moving the cursor by character, word, line, sentence, and paragraph.